 Learning to Celebrate Wins and Overcome Losses:

-Every game cannot be won.
 In games, there are winners and losers.
+Our kids will not win every game.
 Losing a game does not mean our kids are losers.
 It just means that they lost a game.
-Wins in life are meant to be celebrated.
-Losses are meant to be learned from and worked through.
+Wins in life are a time to celebrate.
+Losses are a time to reflect upon, learn from, and work through.
 Winning builds confidence and losing builds resilience.
 Our coaches are there to teach our kids to celebrate those wins and to overcome those losses with sportsmanship and class.
 Thank you for helping our children learn to not

 Striving to Beat Personal Bests: